akio-tomiya/LatticeQCD.jl/README.md

 - Configuration generation
   - Cold/Hot start, One instanton for SU(2)
   - Heatbath for SU(2) and SU(3) for plaquette gauge action
+  - HMC for SU(2) and SU(3) for plaquette gauge action
   - <s>Quenched HMC with SU(2) or SU(3) for general gauge action </s> (This will be supported)
   - HMC (2 flavor Wilson/Clover) with SU(2) or SU(3) for plaquette gauge action
   - HMC (4 flavor Staggered fermions) with SU(2) or SU(3) for plaquette gauge action
   - <s>RHMC (any flavor staggered) with SU(2) or SU(3) for general gauge action</s> (This will be supported)
   - <s> General gauge action = plaquette+rect + etc action </s>  (This will be supported)
+  - Fermion integrated HMC with plaquette action
+  - Self-learning Monte-Carlo with plaquette action
-  - SLMC with plaquette action
+  - Self-learning HMC with plaquette action
   - Load & measurement mode (load and measure all configurations in a directory)
 - Measurements
   - Plaquette